-This is the third and final article on the issue of not signing a reaffirmation agreement in your bankruptcy and the effect it has on credit reports.
-Part 1 can be found here and Part 2 here.
+This is the second of a three part series on the issue of not signing a reaffirmation agreement in your bankruptcy and the effect it has on credit reports.
+Part 1 can be found here and Part 3 here.

 ***If you want to order help from us beyond these articles, for a reaffirmation issue, we can help in a variety of different ways.
 Email me directly at email@example.com.***